Paradoxical behavior in Collatz sequences: Heuristic analysis

 \begin{conjecture} There is no paradoxical sequence for the function $T$ whose first term is greater than 4614. \end{conjecture}

 Observe that this conjecture is stronger than both the Collatz and the CST conjectures, according to Corollary \ref{cor:par_col}.

 To further support Conjecture \ref{conj:par_seq}, we refer to several heuristic approaches of the Collatz conjecture where upper bounds have been suggested for the delay (often called \textit{total stopping time}) and the maximum excursion of a positive integer (see Definition \ref{def:mex}).
-We propose using the weak formulations below that are sufficient for our purpose.
+We propose starting with the weak formulation below regarding the delay as it is sufficient for our purposes.